spark-admissions-logo Free Consultation

 A female student preparing to enter a large stone-fronted university building.

 Whether you have a single dream school in mind, are planning to apply to all the top colleges, or just want to stay close to home, the college admissions process can seem like a minefield to prospective students.
-But in addition to having a strong grasp on the timeline and application requirements, there are also some overall factors to keep in mind during your high school experience that will maximize your chances of success at selective colleges.
+However, in addition to having a strong grasp of the timeline and application requirements, you should also keep in mind some overall factors during your high school experience that will maximize your chances of success at selective colleges.

 1. Understand Yourself